Ugranziol/appRiori/tutorial0.md

 As a first step, it is required to upload our data.

-The second Panel of appRiori, called "Data", allows to upload a .csv file with raw data.
+The second Panel of appRiori, called "Data", allows to upload data.
+It is possible to upload:

+* All the default databases contained inside the R packages of the user.

+* Raw databases contained in the users' computers.

 As for the `read.table()` function of R, it is possible to set the type of field separator, decimal and quote.
 Furthermore, it is possible to set the first row as header or not.